valtech/aem-easy-content-upgrade/Readme.md

 # Extension to Groovy Console

 AECU adds its own binding to Groovy Console.
 You can reach it using "aecu" in your script.

+<a name="content_upgrades"></a>

+## Content Upgrades

-This provides methods to perform common tasks like property modification or node deletion.
+This part provides methods to perform common tasks like property modification or node deletion.

 It follows a collect, filter, execute process.

 <a name="binding_collect"></a>

-## Collect Options
+### Collect Options
 In the collect phase you define which nodes should be checked for a migration.

 * forResources(String[] paths): use the given paths without any subnodes